-I always had a problem how to put layers in a circle.
+I always had a problem with how to put layers in a circle.
 How do I know where they should be?
 What if I want to add more elements or make a bigger circle?
-Without Expressions it was a nightmare.
-Fortunately I found a solution.
-Here is my first tutorial from the upcoming series „Work smart, not hard”.
-In this tutorial I’ll show you have to align a series of layers in a perfect circle.
-Beside that I prepared presets for you.
+Without Expressions, it was a nightmare.
+Fortunately, I found a solution.
+In this tutorial, I’ll show you have to align a series of layers in a perfect circle.
+Besides that, I prepared presets for you.
 You can download them at the bottom of the page.

 2. Add to this Null Object a preset called Circular Placement - Null from Effects & Presets window.